uber-go/dig/README.md

 // be instantiated.
 ```

+### Advanced Provide

+// TODO: docs on dig.In usage
+// TODO: docs on dig.Out usage

 ## Invoke

 The `Invoke` API is the flip side of `Provide` and used to retrieve types from the container.